TheFilly/BIP_Berlin_Group2/README.md

   - `meta/catalog_results-list3.json`

 ## Notes
+- All prompts are managed in `helper/prompts.py` and imported in the main scripts for easy modification and extension.
 - The webapp displays each processing step with delay and loading animation.
 - The final description is visually highlighted.
 - A valid Google Gemini API key is required for usage.

 ---

 Feel free to reach out for questions or improvements!